-This page explains how to deploy a sample application on a GKE on-prem or Google Kubernetes Engine cluster that has Anthos Service Mesh already installed.
+This page explains how to deploy a sample application to Anthos Service Mesh.
 If you haven't installed Anthos Service Mesh, see the Installation guides section to choose the guide that is right for you.

 Several sample applications come with the Anthos Service Mesh the installation.
 This

 mock bookstore application made up of four services that provide a web product

 page, book details, reviews (with several versions of the review service), and

 ratings—all managed using Anthos Service Mesh.
 You can find the source code and all

 the other files used in this example in your Anthos Service Mesh installation's

 Use the following steps to deploy the BookInfo application's services with the sidecar proxies injected alongside each service.

 On the command line on the computer where you installed Anthos Service Mesh, go to the root of the Anthos Service Mesh installation directory.